Gorillas, Chimps, birds galore and exquisite landscapes on a luxury Uganda tour

 Find out the best time to visit Uganda with our month by month guide.

 January is classed at the dry season in Uganda, it is one of the best times to visit.
 Wildlife spotting is good at this time of year is there is less vegetation to obstruct your view.

 The dry season in February is one of the best times to visit.
 Wildlife spotting is good at this time of year as there is less vegetation to obstruct your view and a great time for trekking to see chimps, mountain gorillas and migratory birds.

 The start of the wet season brings lush green foliage and animals giving birth to their young.
 Visitors should expect heavy rain showers, with some causing issues with the roads so journeys can be longer and bumpier.

 The wet season in April brings lush green foliage.
 Visitors should expect heavy rain showers, trekking mountain gorillas will be slower and slippery but they will still be lurking in the mist.

 The wet season continues into May, with similar conditions to March and April.

 June is the start of dry season, it is one of the best times to visit Uganda, with large mammals gathering around watering holes game is easily spotted.

 The dry season continues into July and remains one of the best times to visit Uganda, with game is easily spotted and abundant.

-The dry season continues into August and remains one of the best times to visit Uganda, with conditions similar to June and July.
+The dry season continues into August and remains one of the best times to visit Uganda, with conditions similar to July.